 There is a distinct socio-economic pattern where the middle ring localities have higher levels of household income and higher land values then the urban centre and rural fringe.
-The size of households is also larger in the 'middle ring' and these localities have a higher proportion of family households and relatively fewer lone person households then the urban centre and rural fringe.
-Housing costs (mortgage payments and rents) are also higher in the 'middle ring' than the other settlement zones, but they are relatively more affordable due to higher median household incomes in the 'middle ring' localities.
+The size of households is also larger in the middle ring and these localities have a higher proportion of family households and relatively fewer lone person households than the urban centre and rural fringe.
+Housing costs (mortgage payments and rents) are also higher in the middle ring than the other settlement zones, but they are relatively more affordable due to higher median household incomes in the middle ring localities.
 Differences in key population and household characteristics across the three settlement zones are highlighted in Table 8.